akachwah/backstage/TechDoc/SoftwareTemplateReadMe.md

 *    Adjust configurations to align with organizational standards.
 *    Adapt deployment procedures to fit their unique environments.

+### How To Customize your own Template
+If you have a template that you would like to use, please follow these steps to customize them:

+* Fork this repository
+* Create a new branch for your template.
+* Add your template to the appropriate directory and customize.
+* Submit a pull request for review.

 Please note that all templates are unsupported and unmaintained.
 Users should adapt them for their needs and use them at their own risk.

 ####### SEPARATE DOC HERE? ##########